docker/docs/docker-for-windows/index.md

 #### Shared drives on demand

-Sharing a drive can be done "on demand", the first time a particular mount is requested.
+You can share a drive "on demand" the first time a particular mount is requested.

 If you run a Docker command from a shell with a volume mount (as shown in the